 Keeping up to date and prescribing safely

-If you are unsure about interactions or other aspects of prescribing and medicines management you should seek advice from experienced colleagues, including pharmacists, prescribing advisers and clinical pharmacologists.
+If you are unsure about interactions or other aspects of prescribing and managing medicines, you should seek advice from experienced colleagues, including pharmacists, prescribing advisers and clinical pharmacologists.

 You must be familiar with the guidance in the British National Formulary (BNF) and British National Formulary for Children (BNFC), which contain essential information to help you prescribe, monitor, supply, and administer medicines.

-You should follow the advice in the BNF on prescription writing and make sure your prescriptions and orders are clear, in accordance with the relevant statutory requirements and include your name legibly.2 You should also consider including clinical indications3 on your prescriptions.
+You should follow the advice in the BNF on prescription writing and make sure your prescriptions and orders are clear, in accordance with the relevant statutory requirements.
+You should also make sure you include your name legibly.3 As well, you should consider including clinical indications4 on your prescriptions.

 Electronic prescribing services can also be used.
 In England prescriptions can be sent electronically to a pharmacy; in Wales and Scotland, information is held in a barcode on a paper prescription.
-For more details see Get Started with EPS, Health and social Care information Centre; Prescriptions electronically, NHS Wales Informatics Service; Electronic Transfer of Prescriptions (ETP), Scottish Government
+For more details see Get Started with EPS, Health and social Care information Centre; Prescriptions electronically, NHS Wales Informatics Service; Electronic Transfer of Prescriptions (ETP) , Scottish Government.
+Electronic prescribing services may be introduced in Northern Ireland in the future.

-You should take account of the clinical guidelines published by the:
+You should take account of the clinical guidelines published by:

 - Department for Health, Social Services and Public Safety (Northern Ireland)